j1yoo/j1yoo.github.io/_posts/2017-06-06-Crawling-SEC-10k.md

 tenkVEC <- paste0("https://www.sec.gov",tenkVEC)
 ```

-### Crawling all of the 10-K forms using the exhaustive set of URLs for 10-K forms (for all of the companies registered on EDGAR)
+### Crawling all of the 10-K forms using the exhaustive set of URLs for 10-K forms (i.e., for all of the companies registered on EDGAR)
 ```r
 i = 1
 BD_dat <- NULL